psh0078/dotfiles/README.md

 2. Clone repo into new hidden directory.
 3. Create symlinks in the Home directory to the real files in the repo.
+(Be sure to execute this command in \dotfiles)

 ```
 stow .